Join us every First Friday for FREE food, fun, live music and Art!

 118 S. Court St.

-Same faces, brand new show!
-Join us as we celebrate the amazing local art scene of Visalia.
+We don’t have enough room to tell you how awesome this show is!
+Join us to meet some new faces and reconnect with familiar friends as we celebrate the amazing local art scene of Visalia.
 For more information on First Friday, visit the Arts Consortium website at www.artsconsortium.org

 First Friday is a FREE community event!